BoboTiG/python-mss/docs/source/capture-api-design.md

 orientation changes for the same monitor.
 Recovery stays within the selected provider and preserves required capabilities.

-A minimized, hidden, or temporarily unavailable window is not lost. `frames()` waits for another update and may time out; `grab()` may construct a new result from the latest retained source image.
+A minimized, hidden, or temporarily unavailable window is not lost.
 Window destruction and monitor unplug are terminal source loss.
 Recreated windows, reconnected monitors, matching titles, matching geometry, and reused list indices do not silently retarget a capture. `Desktop` persists across monitor-topology changes.

-Pending delivery images are discarded on native-generation replacement, source loss, or terminal failure.
-Previously returned images remain valid.
-Public timeouts include time spent recovering; `timeout=None` uses finite internal waits so close, loss, and failure remain observable.

 ## Exceptions